kpsdev1/blackjack/README.md

 | Ask if the user want sto ply anther hand | Enter random letters | Print error message and ask the user again | Pass |
 |            | Entered **y** for yes | Deal cards for another hand | Pass |
 |            | Entered **n** for no | Print goodbye and exit | Pass |

+- I also tested the game in the Gitpod terminal and locally on VS Code terminal and everything worked as expected.

 ### Validator Testing
 - I tested the app using the PEP8 validator in gitpod, this I had to install by running **pip3 install pycodestyle** then searching for **Python: Select Linter**